Spectral fluctuations and crossovers in multilayer network: Application of Spectral fluctuations of random multilayer network

-In the second approach to analyze the crossover behaviour, we fixed the intra-layer threshold distance at $\text{Td} = 7$~\AA. we varied the inter-layer threshold distance $\text{Td}_{\text{Inter}}$ from 6~\AA\ to 11~\AA.
-This results in a continuous crossover in the SRD and CSRD statistics, evolving from $\alpha = 2$ to $\alpha = 4$, as shown in Figs.~\ref{fig:ewt_ratio_pdf}(f)--(j) and \ref{fig:ewt_ratio_cdf}(f)--(j).
-These observations highlight the sensitivity of spectral behaviour to the coupling structure and demonstrate how increasing inter-layer connectivity induces a transition between different universality classes.
+In the second approach, we fix the intralayer threshold distance at $\text{Td} = 7$~\AA\ and vary the interlayer threshold distance $\text{Td}_{\text{Inter}}$ from 6~\AA\ to 11~\AA.
+This leads to a continuous crossover in the SRD and CSRD statistics, evolving from $\alpha = 2$ to $\alpha = 4$, as shown in Figs.~\ref{fig:ewt_ratio_pdf}(f)--(j) and~\ref{fig:ewt_ratio_cdf}(f)--(j).
+These observations demonstrate that increasing interlayer connectivity drives the transition between universality classes.